Calculate University Aggregate in Pakistan (2026 Formulas + Major Universities)

 What Does “Aggregate” Mean in University Admissions?

-Why Aggregate Score is Important for Admissions in Pakistan?
+Why Aggregate Score is Important for Admissions in 2026?

 Every year, thousands of students compete for limited seats in top Pakistani universities.
 The aggregate score acts as a filter to shortlist the most deserving candidates.